• Skip to main content

 Yes, rain will ruin a generator, even when it’s not running.
 Rust, insects, and dirt can all significantly shorten the life of your generator.

-An inexpensive PVC waterproof storage cover will help protect it when it’s stored outside.
+An inexpensive PVC waterproof storage cover will help protect it when stored outside.
 However, you’ll need a specially designed generator tent or running generator cover to protect your generator from rain or snow while it’s running.

 *Warning: Never run a gasoline, diesel, propane, natural gas, or any other fuel-powered generator in a house, attached garage, or close to any other living area because all fuel-powered generators produce deadly carbon monoxide gas when running, including propane generators.
 Please check out our other Generator Safety Tips.